shaun-shannon/Graduation_Checker/README.md

+## TEMP INSTRUCTIONS ##
+run all queries in grad_check.sql

+open new terminal:

+cd backend/

+npm install

+npm start

 ## Computer Science Student Graduation Checker

-Disclaimer: This project may continue to evolve as we refine and add new features.
+Disclaimer: This is a collaborative project where I primarily worked on the SQL backend.
+This project may continue to evolve as we refine and add new features.

 The Computer Science Student Graduation Checker is a web-based tool tailored for computer science students to monitor their academic journey toward graduation.
 It provides a personalized degree audit, helping students keep track of completed, in-progress, and pending course requirements to ensure they’re on the path to graduation.